 Services for Medi-Cal beneficiaries under age 21 are available when medically necessary and when covered by Medicaid, even if such services are not included in California's Medicaid State Plan (Medi-Cal).
-Medi-Cal beneficiaries are also eligible for assistance with scheduling appointments and arranging transportation for Medi-Cal covered appointments.
+Medi-Cal also provides assistance with scheduling appointments and arranging transportation for Medi-Cal covered appointments.